s-expressionists / Cleavir

 Users that are interested in Cleavir are comparing it to the libraries listed below

-- A portable type inference library for Common Lisp☆39Updated last year
+- A portable type inference library for Common Lisp☆39Updated this week

 - Module system for languages that compile to Common Lisp☆60Updated last year

-- A portable loop optimization framework for Common Lisp☆51Updated 2 years ago
+- A portable loop optimization framework for Common Lisp☆54Updated 2 years ago

-- Seal your generic functions for an extra boost in performance.☆97Updated this week
+- Seal your generic functions for an extra boost in performance.☆98Updated last month

 - A CLOSsy way to trade genericity for performance.☆37Updated 4 years ago

-- Dynamic library delivery tools for SBCL.☆103Updated 2 weeks ago
+- A library for seamless multi-language programming.☆35Updated 2 months ago